jocelynbaduria/Assignment_1-part-1-assignment-1-part-2/README.md

    c.
 Created a Google Cloud Storage bucket storage ( put in us-central1 ), it will be used to stage the training code.

    d.
 Enabled the API GCP AI Platform see link https://cloud.google.com/ai-platform/

-         Result: Successfully submit the  it with the runtime Tensorflow version 1.15.
-The current Tensorflow version 2.4 did not working.
+   Result: Successfully submit the jobs with the runtime Tensorflow version 1.15.
+The current Tensorflow version 2.4 did not work.

    See attached doucument for the complete documentation of this tutorial in the cloud.
 It is submitted in canvas due to PID privacy.